-- > Setting the position of the seats and armrests is described in chapter 5. - Move the seats all the way down before turning.
-Otherwise, the seats cannot be turned.
+- > Setting the position of the seats and armrests is described in chapter 5.

 The lever for rotating the seat is located at the front or at the side of the seat, depending on model.

 Fig. 96 Driver's and front passenger's